 In the course of preparing our consolidated financial statements for the year ended December 31, 2021, we identified material weaknesses in our internal control over financial reporting.
-A "material weakness" is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
+A "material weaknesses" is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 The material weaknesses identified were with respect to revenue recognition relating to our regional projects in Peru.
 As a result, we have restated our audited consolidated financial statements for the years ended December 31, 2019 and 2020 and revised the previously reported unaudited quarterly and year-end results for the year ended December 31, 2021.
 The material weaknesses that were identified are in the design and implementation of our Company's internal controls over the revenue recognition process of our subsidiary in Peru relating to its complex projects.
-As a result, management concluded that our internal control over financial reporting was not effective as of December 31, 2021.
-To remediate our identified material weaknesses, we are now in the process of developing a remediation plan to improve our internal control over financial reporting.
-For additional information regarding the material weaknesses and our remediation plan, see ITEM 15 - "Controls and Procedures - Management's Annual Report on Internal Control over Financial Reporting" and Note 2 and Note 17 to our audited consolidated financial statements included in Part III, Item 18 to this Annual Report on Form 20-F. Although we plan to adopt a remediation plan and implement the measures identified under the remediation plan to address the material weaknesses, there can be no assurance that our efforts will be successful.
+As a result, management concluded that our internal control over financial reporting.
+For additional information regarding the material weaknesses and our remediation plan, see ITEM 15 - "Controls and Procedures - Management's Annual Report on Internal Control over Financial Reporting.
+For additional information regarding the material weaknesses and our remediation plan to address the material weaknesses, there can be no assurance that our efforts will be successful.
 Implementation of these measures may not fully remediate the material weaknesses in a timely manner, and there is no assurance that we will not have material weaknesses or significant deficiencies in the future.
-Our failure to restore effective internal controls and procedures, could prevent us from meeting our financial reporting obligations on a timely basis.
-If other currently undetected material weaknesses in our internal controls exist, it could result in material misstatements in our financial statements requiring us to restate previously issued financial statements, which could cause investors to lose confidence in our reported financial information, and could subject us to regulatory scrutiny and to litigation from shareholders, which could have a material adverse effect on our business and the price of our shares.
+Our failure to restore effective internal controls and procedures, could prevent us from meeting our financial reporting us to restate previously basis.
+If other currently undetected material weaknesses in our reported financial information, and could subject us to regulatory scrutiny and to litigation from shareholders, which could h